11 Jun How to Get Your Newly Sodded Bermuda Grass Off to a Healthy Start

 Fertilizing your bermuda grass with the proper nutrients is really important during the establishment phase.
 Sod University recommends the LawnifiTM New Lawn Starter Box, which is a great bermuda grass fertilizer designed for new sod.

-Powered by Catalyst TechnologyTM, Lawnifi is a liquid fertilizer program that nano-sizes its nutrients to use less product with better results.
+Powered by Catalyst TechnologyTM, Lawnifi is a fertilizer program that nano-sizes its nutrients to use less product with better results.
 The New Lawn Starter Box contains three bottles of fertilizer each designed to help your new lawn establish thick, healthy grass.
 You can learn more about Lawnifi in Why Use Lawnifi Fertilizer?.

 When to Water Newly Sodded Bermuda Grass

 Overall, grass needs three things to survive: 1) soil, 2) sunlight and 3) water.
 For the first nine days of establishment, you will need to water your bermuda grass twice a day—once in the morning and again in the evening for about 20 minutes each.
 Starting on day 10, you can reduce your watering schedule to once per day.
 This can be further reduced to once every other day on day 13 and again on day 16 to one inch of water per week.
 Make sure that each area of your lawn receives the proper amount of water from your sprinkler system.